The music world lost one of its all-time greats in 2018.

 But beyond just introducing and influencing a sort of sonic nirvana, Franklin inspired some in more direct ways.
 When Kelly Clarkson got to work on her 2017 album Meaning of Life, her first out from under the thumb of her original American Idol contract, there was only one artist she had on her mind.
 "What if Aretha was born now and made a record today," she asked, distilling her inspiration into one simple query for The New York Times.

-Mariah Carey was lucky enough to share the stage with Franklin a handful of times throughout her career, most notably during the very first VH1 Divas Live 20 years ago.
-But as the singer explained on Twitter after news broke of Franklin's passing, the impact began long before that.
 "Aretha Franklin.
 The Queen of Soul.
 The Icon.
 The ultimate singers' singer.
 The greatest singer and musician of my lifetime.
 The power of your voice in music and in civil rights blew open the door for me and so many others.
-You were my inspiration, my mentor and my friend," she tweeted, before adding, "You showed me I could sing the songs I wanted to sing and bring God with me.
+You were my inspiration, my mentor and my friend," she tweeted, adding, "You showed me I could sing the songs I wanted to sing and bring God with me.
 You've inspired millions everywhere yet never left home, never left church."

 Whether they were following her lead and incorporating their version of her melisma into their vocals, or following her lead and making sure their art also stands up as advocacy, or following her lead and writing their own material—"Respect" may have been handed to her, but "Think," her equally fierce and feminist follow-up was all hers—Franklin has inspired a legion of singers to follow in her footsteps as only a true queen can.

-The Queen of Soul may now be dead, but through her legacy and her continued impact and influence on an industry of admirers, she'll be with us forever.
+The Queen of Soul may have passed, but through her legacy and her continued impact and influence on an industry of admirers, she'll be with us forever.
 Long live the Queen.